Mik3Rizzo/Mik3Rizzo/README.md

 Mik3Rizzo/Mik3Rizzo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
-# About
+# Some words

-- 👋 Hi, I’m @Mik3Rizzo
+👋 Hi, I’m @Mik3Rizzo

-- 👀 I’m interested in Art, Philosopy, Beers and Music.
-Ah, also in Engineering.
+- 👀 Interested in Art, Philosopy, Beers and Music.
-- 🌶 I'm a Paparu' crusch enthusiast.
+- 🌶  Paparu' crusch enthusiast.
 - 🌱 I’m currently learning how to live happy and fresh.
 - 💞️ I’m looking to collaborate on something special.
 - ✨ I'm studying Master's Degree Computer Engineering at University of Brescia.